MicrosoftEdge/MSEdgeExplainers/DelayedClipboard/tag-security-privacy-delayed-clipboard-rendering.md

 ### 3.5.
 Legitimate Misuse

-We don't think there is any risk of legitimate misuse of this API.
-The privacy concern with web custom formats can be mitigated by restricting the web custom formats to a very small number so the authors can't cast a wide net to track all the supported apps.
+The privacy concern with web custom formats can be partially mitigated by restricting the web custom formats to a very small number so the authors can't cast a wide net to track all the supported apps.
+It doesn't address the core privacy issue where a target app is able to know where the user has copied the data from if there is a limited number of apps that support a web custom format.

 UAs could also choose to trigger the callback after a fixed/variable amount of time regardless of whether the formats were requested by the system clipboard or not.
 That way the authors can't determine whether the data is being requested as a result of user paste operation.
+This prevents web authors from truly delay rendering the web custom formats and it affects performance as typically web custom formats have high fidelity content.